section-engineering-education/engineering-education/content/articles/beginners-intro-to-generative-modeling/index.md

 Imagine what a future would be if one can use generative modeling to make a complete 2-hour movie using existing movies, compose a piece of music, or maybe write a novel.
 The innovation will match human expertise, which is the end goal of an AI system.

 One more important application of generative modeling is data augmentation.
 Of course, the most crucial aspect for applying any ML technique is training data.
 Still, there are certain areas where we have a lot of constraints associated with data availability.
 One such sector is the medical field.
 There are a lot of applications of machine learning in the medical field, from diagnosing disease to finding its cure.
 But medical datasets are harder to collect.
-Here generative modeling plays a vital role to produce the synthetic data to enlarge the training dataset.
-This process of extending the training dataset by producing the synthetic data is called Data Augmentation.
+Here generative modeling plays a vital role in producing synthetic data to enlarge the training dataset.
+Extending the training dataset by producing the synthetic data is called Data Augmentation.
 There is much work done in data augmentation using generative modeling.
 For example, one such work is done by [Maayan Frid-Adar and others](https://arxiv.org/abs/1803.01229) where they used GAN for synthetic image augmentation to increase the existing performance for liver lesion classification.

 Now we will cover two famous techniques for generative modeling, variational autoencoder and GAN.